Mondragon, Vaucluse

 Mondragon (/fr/; Montdragon) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 It is known primarily for the large Donzère-Mondragon Dam across the river Rhône named for it and the town of Donzère.

-It was once part of the Comtat Venaissin, an exclave of the Papal States.
+It was once part of a Principality, connected to the Sovereign Principality of Orange, and to the Comtat Venaissin, an exclave of the Papal States.
 The coat of arms depicts a globus cruciger.